biwascheme/biwascheme/doc/features.md

 ### Synchronous interface

-Some of the BiwaScheme library functions are implemented as "Synchronous" funcitons.
+Some of the BiwaScheme library functions are implemented as synchronous functions.

 For example, `(sleep sec)` will stop evaluation of Scheme program for `sec` seconds, and then the rest of the program will be evaluated.